-Tangible Net Worth refers to the worth of the company which includes only tangible assets which are of physical existence and excludes intangible such as patents, copyrights, intellectual property, etc.
+Tangible net worth refers to the worth of the company.
+It includes only tangible assets of physical existence and excludes intangible, e.g., patents, copyrights, intellectual property, etc.

 Tangible Net Worth Formula

-- Total Liabilities refers to the total number of liabilities of the balance sheet.
-It refers to the total asset number of that particular year in the balance sheet.
+- Total liabilities refer to the total number of liabilities on the balance sheet.
+It refers to the total asset number of that particular year on the balance sheet.

 Calculation of Tangible Net Worth (with Example)

-Given below is the balance sheet for the fiscal 2012-13 of a company in the manufacturing industry and is in the United States who prepare their financial according to US GAAP.
-An analyst wants to analyze the balance sheet position of the firm and wants to calculate the tangible net worth of the company.
+Below is the balance sheet for fiscal 2012-2013 of a company in the manufacturing industry in the United States.
+It prepares its finances according to U.S. GAAPGAAPGAAP (Generally Accepted Accounting Principles) are standardized guidelines for accounting and financial reporting..
+An analyst wants to analyze the firm’s balance sheet position and calculate its tangible net worth.

 = $1,680 – $1,195 – $260

-- It is also a valuation method if the company is making constant profits we can judge the net worth of the company.
+- It is also a valuation method.
+If the company is making constant profits, we can judge the company’s net worth.

-- It is only useful metrics if the company has no other entity in operations or have non-subsidiaries or anything then only the measure of it is useful.
+- It is only useful metrics if the company has no other entity in operations or has non-subsidiary, etc.

-Regardless of your financial situation, knowing your tangible net worth can help you evaluate your current financial health and plan for your financial future.
-By knowing where you stand financially, you will be more mindful of your financial activities, better prepared to make sound financial decisions and more likely to achieve your short-term and long-term financial goals.
+Knowing the tangible net worth can help a company evaluate its current financial health regardless of its economic situation.
+It also helps plan for the financial future.
+Knowing where it stands financially will make a company more mindful of its financial activities.
+As a result, it would be better prepared to make sound financial decisions and more likely to achieve short-term and long-term financial goals.

-This has been a guide to Tangible Net Worth and its definition.
-Here we discuss how the formula of tangible net worth is used for calculation along with practical examples, advantages, and disadvantages.
-You can learn more about accounting from the following articles –
+This article has been a guide to Tangible Net Worth and its definition.
+Here, we discuss its formula for tangible net worth with an example of calculation, advantages, and disadvantages.
+You can learn more about accounting from the following articles: –